MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-migrate.md

 - Enable backup compression to help the network transfer speeds.
 - Use Cloud Shell to run PowerShell or CLI scripts, because it will always be updated to use the latest released cmdlets.
 - Configure a [maintenance window](../database/maintenance-window.md) to allow scheduling of system updates at a specific day and time.
 This configuration helps achieve a more predictable time for database migrations, because system upgrades can interrupt in-progress migrations.
 - Plan to complete a single LRS migration job within a maximum of 30 days.
-On expiration of this time frame, the LRS job will be automatically canceled.
+On expiration of this time frame, the LRS job is automatically canceled.
 - For a faster database restore, enable `CHECKSUM` when you're taking your backups.
 SQL Managed Instance performs an integrity check on backups without `CHECKSUM`, which increases restore time.

 System updates for SQL Managed Instance take precedence over database migrations in progress.
 During a system update on an instance, all pending LRS migrations are suspended and resumed only after the update is applied.
 This system behavior might prolong migration time, especially for large databases.